HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 Check the following [section](https://everything.curl.dev/cmdline) for command-line operations.

 The `-L` option is important when you redirect the challenge to another server.
 This options follows redirects.
-In case you see now output use `-v` for more verbose output to see protocol issuses.
+In case you see no output use `-v` for more verbose output to see protocol information and headers returned.

 ### Example command line